 Queer & Accessible

-The Queer & Accessible (Q&A) Project ran from 2022-2025.
-Q&A connected LGBTIQ+ people with disability to the queer community.
-We did this by helping queer organisations with planning and promoting their events.
-And helping them with accessibility for people with disability.
-(We are hoping to get funding for Q&A to run again in the future.)
+The Queer & Accessible (Q&A) Project ran from 2022–2025.
+It connected LGBTIQ+ people with disability to the broader queer community.
+We supported queer organisations to plan and promote inclusive events.
+We also strengthening accessibility for people with disability.
+We are exploring funding opportunities to revive this initiative.

 Experts by Experience